CodingMentalModels/tic-tac-toe-solver/README.md

 In between values refer to those where the evaluation is uncertain.

-Cases:
-* We're already at a root node --

 ### Implement a Command Line Interface (CLI) for interacting with the solver

 Goal: In the terminal, we should be able to call the solver on a certain position and get the results.